Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 Submit Application

 Once all documents are prepared, applicants must submit their visa application at the relevant German consulate or embassy in their home country.
-It is crucial to ensure that all documentation is complete to avoid delays or rejections
+If talent is already in Germany, an application has to be submitted at the local Foreigner’s office.
+It is crucial to ensure that all documentation is complete to avoid delays or rejections.

 3